sandialabs/NuMAD/docs/source/user/optimization.rst

 return the data in global coordinates:
 ``source\utilities\designTools\fast\loadFASTOutDataGageRot.m``

-Finally, when performing structural optimization, the blade model is typically defined primarily by a ``.yaml`` file, which is read into an instance of the NuMAD blade object for processing and design iteration.
+Finally, in some cases the user may want to define the blade model by providing a ``.yaml`` file, and reading it into an instance of the NuMAD blade object for processing or design iteration.
 But in several places throughout the process of ``runIEC``, and the application of loads, information such as pre-bend, pre-sweep and structural twist is taken from the FAST/OpenFAST files in the model directory.
 To make sure the necessary information in these files is consistent with that in the ``.yaml`` file, a convenient function was built, named: ``source\utilities\designTools\fast\updateFASTFromBladeDef.m`` which updates and rewrites the fast files using the current data in a blade file.
 This can be called immediately after reading the ``.yaml`` file, and before performing any analysis to ensure the consistency of